isc-projects/bind9/doc/arm/reference.rst

   ``prefer-server-ciphers``
     Specifies that server ciphers should be preferred over client ones.

+  ``session-tickets``
+    Enables or disables session resumption through TLS session tickets, as defined in RFC5077.
+Disabling the stateless session tickets might be required in the cases when forward secrecy is needed, or the TLS certificate and key pair is planned to be used across multiple BIND instances.

 There are two built-in TLS connection configurations: ``ephemeral``, uses a temporary key and certificate created for the current ``named``